1. Skip to content

 The report was written in part with material from The Associated Press news agency.

-Roshni Majumdar Roshni is a writer at DW's online breaking news desk and covers stories from around the world.@RoshniMaj
+Roshni Majumdar Roshni is an editor and a writer at DW's online breaking news desk.@RoshniMaj